 We’re cheating a bit here because the second Toejam & Earl title was technically released in late 1993, however it didn’t reach the UK until 1994 and therefore qualifies for our list.

-Following on from the 1991 classic, Panic on Funkotron follows the titular heroes back to their home planet, only to find that some no good nasty humans have stowed away on their ship and begun wreaking havoc.
+Following on from the 1991 classic, Panic on Funkotron follows the titular heroes back to their home planet, only to find that some no-good nasty humans have stowed away on their ship and begun wreaking havoc.
 It is down to Toejam and his buddy Earl to hunt them down, squish them into jars and send them hurtling back to Earth.

-Some folk criticized the sequel for being too big a departure from the original, but those people need to get a life.
+Some folk criticised the sequel for being too big a departure from the original, but those people need to get a life.
 Toejam & Earl in Panic on Funkotron is a fun, colourful platformer that perfectly epitomises the type of games everyone wanted to play in the mid-90s.

 A new Toejam & Earl is in development as we speak, and quite frankly we’re wetting the bed with excitement.

 1. X-MEN: CHILDREN OF THE ATOM

 You’ve got to hand it to Capcom.
 When they’re on form, by gum are they on form!
 And in the 1990s they were hitting it out of the park constantly.
 One such example was 1994’s X-Men Children of the Atom, which was a wicked arcade fighter pitting the Marvel heroes against some of their most notorious villains.

 The game looked like a comic book, and even after being ported to the Sega Saturn from the CPS-2 hardware, it maintained everything that made it so good.
 Capcom would cannibalise most of the game with many of its future titles, but none came as close to the sheer excellence of Children of the Atom – and to be honest, nothing has come close since.